 The condensed interim financial statements are unaudited.
-Financial information in this report reflects any adjustments (consisting of normal recurring adjustments) that are, in the opinion of management, necessary to a fair statement of results for the interim periods in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+Financial information in this report reflects any adjustments (consisting of normal recurring adjustments) that are, in the opinion of management, necessary for a fair statement of results for the interim periods in accordance with IFRS.

 The results reported in these interim consolidated financial statements should not be regarded as necessarily indicative of results that may be expected for the entire year.

 Certain prior period amounts have been reclassified to conform to the current period's presentation.
 These reclassifications include litigation finance receivables, net investment in leases - pledged and net investment in leases are now grouped together as finance receivables on the statement of financial position compared to being listed separately on the statement of financial position in the Annual Report for the year ended December 31, 2011.
 Securitization debt is grouped with lease financing.
+The change was made to improve the clarity of the statement of financial position given that these balances are similar in nature.